kingting/link-to-button/README.md

 ## Features

 - Converts specified links within a file to buttons.
+- **Exclude Links from Conversion**: You can prevent specific links from being converted to buttons by wrapping them in a Markdown code block ` ```markdown ````.
+This is particularly useful for documentation purposes.
 - Useful for interactive GitHub Pages documentation.
 - Simple setup and usage.